People Are Wondering Why Trump Announced Plan To Help ZTE ‘Get Back Into Business’

 — Daniel Dale (@ddale8) May 13, 2018

 Others admit that it was a move that came out of left field.
-Washington lawyer Douglas Jacobson said that “This is a fascinating development in a highly unusual case that has gone from a sanctions and export control case to a geopolitical one.”
+Washington lawyer Douglas Jacobson said, “this is a fascinating development in a highly unusual case that has gone from a sanctions and export control case to a geopolitical one.”

-For now, the public does not know what type of advantage the U.S. may have gained in agreeing to allow ZTE to get back into business, but if what Reade suggests is true, then imposing the ban could be a negotiation tactic that could later help the U.S. economy.
+For now, the public does not know what type of advantage the U.S. may have gained in agreeing to allow ZTE to get back in business.
+If what Reade suggests is true, then imposing the ban could be a negotiation tactic that could later help the U.S. economy.
 Until more information is released, however, people are left wondering why Trump should care about Chinese jobs over American jobs, and a Chinese company over American national security.

 The previous ban on ZTE from purchasing phone components from American companies nearly crippled the telecommunication giant.
 The ban was put in place in mid-April as a punitive measure for the company violating a settlement.
 Previously, ZTE was found guilty of evading sanctions by shipping U.S. phone parts to Iran.